johnmccabe/go-bitbar/README.md

 # BitBar Go library

-This repo contains a library for creating [BitBar](https://github.com/matryer/bitbar) plugins in Go.
+This repo contains a package for creating [BitBar](https://github.com/matryer/bitbar) plugins in Go.

 ## Installation